metasnf

 # Keep track of your top solution

-# Use the solutions matrix from the training subjects and the data list from
+# Use the solutions data frame from the training observations and the data list from

-# the training and testing subjects to propagate labels to the test subjects
+# the training and testing observations to propagate labels to the test observations

 head(propagated_labels)